logo

 Frequently Asked Questions

-The free version, sqlReports Demo, is available for download for anyone who has an account on this site.
-The full version of sqlReports is only available for download for those with an active sqlReports Subscription.
+Once you're logged into the site you'll see a resources menu with a link to a downloads page.
+The free version of sqlReports is available for download for anyone who has an account on this site.
+The subscription version of sqlReports is only available for download for those with an active Freund Resources Site Subscription.

-Yes - sqlReports will work on hosted or self-hosted environments.
+Yes - sqlReports will work on hosted or self-hosted servers.

-No - the install only adds the customization itself.
-The reports themselves are stored in the Gen table and there's no way to install them with a plugin and you will either need to create a new report or use the import feature to import one.
+No - the install only adds the sqlReports customization itself.
+You will need to create a new report or use the import feature to import one to add reports to sqlReports.

-No - every version of sqlReports saves the reports the same way in the Gen table in the database.
-Any report you created in an earlier version will show up automatically in newer versions of sqlReports.
+No - any report you created in an earlier version will show up automatically in newer versions of sqlReports.
 If for some reason you don't see all of the reports after an upgrade, consult the troubleshooting section of the installation guide for possible solutions.

-Make sure you're running a compatible version of sqlReports with the version of SIS you're running (see the compatibility chart on the Knowledgebase page).
-You can also get the error on any version of sqlReports if you're using improper HTML anywhere in a sqlReports report.
-Consult the user guide in sqlReports for more information regarding the improper HTML coding, or if you have an account on this site, view the Cross-Site error part of the Basic Reports Troubleshooting article for more information.
+Make sure you're running a version of sqlReports that is compatible with the version of SIS you're running (see the compatibility chart on the Knowledgebase page).
+The error can also happen on any version of sqlReports due to improper HTML anywhere in the sqlReports report.

 No - that is an unauthorized version of sqlReports.
 The company that created it violated the terms of use by poaching and integrating a version of sqlReports into their customization without permission.
 It should be removed from your server and replaced with a version from this site.
 If you were told by the company that you should not uninstall it, you were misled by them because the reports for it will work fine with versions of sqlReports from this site.

 sqlReports - it was released by Dean Dahlvang in March 2009.
 It wasn't until 6 1/2 years later (December 2015) that the SIS makers decided to add a built-in SQL reporting tool based on Oracle APEX and called it Enterprise Reporting.
-Even though that system is available, sqlReports has continued to have a large customer base and is preferred by many users, mainly due to sqlReports ease of use and continuous development.
+Even though that tool is available, sqlReports is preferred by many users, mainly due to sqlReports ease of use and popularity.